Get your ’rick rolling: Style Invitational limerick guide

 For more information and helpful hints on writing limericks, peruse the even more extensive guidelines and discussion all over the OEDILF.com site.

 As usual, the Empress may edit your limerick to improve it mechanically, or occasionally to frame the humor better; unfortunately, there’s no time for her to consult with the writer over every tweak, but she will email you if she thinks you might disagree strongly with her editing.
-(See the Style Invitational Rules and Guidelines for the general procedures of the Invite, and be sure to look at the introduction of the contest itself at wapo.st/invite1344.)
+(See the Style Invitational Rules and Guidelines for the general procedures of the Invite, and be sure to look at the introduction of the contest itself at wapo.st/invite1448.)

 Note: Don’t bother marking the first letters in each line in boldface or some other special format; even the Empress can figure out the word you’re spelling out.
 Anyway, the entry form won’t transmit boldface or other coding.

 ---

-Results of Week 1344 will be posted in The Washington Post’s Arts & Style section on Sunday, Sept.
-8, 2019, and on washingtonpost.com Thursday afternoon, Sept.
-5. The contest entry deadline is Monday, Aug.
-19, at midnight, wherever your midnight might be.
+Results of Week 1448 will be posted in The Washington Post’s Arts & Style section on Sunday, Sept.
+5, 2021, and on washingtonpost.com before noon on Thursday, Sept.
+2. The contest entry deadline is Monday, Aug.
+16, one moment before midnight, wherever your midnight might be.

+Good luck — and be sure to sign up for the Empress’s once-a-week email newsletter, sent out Thursday afternoon/evening and including a link to the week’s new contest and results.
+We have lots of light-verse contests — and stay for all the other humor as well.
+Sign up here.

 Pat Myers

-The Empress of the Style Invitational
+Empress of the Style Invitational

-Submit entries on the online form at wapo.st/enter-invite-1344.
+Submit entries on the online form at wapo.st/enter-invite-1448.
 We are no longer using email for submissions.